 New duty station?
-No problem, Princess.
-Just get online and start combing Facebook, Twitter, LinkedIn, and Plaxo for professionals in your field.
+No problem.
+Just get online and start combing Facebook, Twitter, and LinkedIn for professionals in your field.
 Easy peasy!!!

 That might actually be good advice.
 It is, in fact, one of the ways experts recommend that military spouses start to uncover local job leads.
 It is much more daunting to sit down at your computer and start that process.
 Confused about how to get started?
 Here is how it usually works: